ibm-verify/ivig-declarative-deployment/README.md

   -  `namespace`, `timezone`, `licenseType`, `storage.className` and `storage.mode` are only read from `starterkit/argo/values.yaml`, define them there!
   -  `clusterUrl` is not used, leave it as-is.
 -  If you decide to use `bin/configure.sh -manual` to generate `config.yaml` then just copy the the content to `values-config.yaml` and adjust as follows:
-  - `general.install`: it is adviced to only retain properties which are defined in `values-config.yaml`, others are not used
+  - `general.install`: it is adviced to only retain properties which are defined in the bundled `values-config.yaml`, others are not used
   - `general.install.externalSecret`: while it is not supported by the original StarterKit and therefore absent in `config.yaml`, use this to selectively configure Vault integration for MQ, OIDC or platform credentials
   - `externalRegistry`: it is not supported - it will not cause any error but it is recommended to remove this section to avoid confusion
   - `server.truststore`: as `bin/configure.sh -manual` may leave it empty or incomplete, make sure there is at least the list item `  - '@isvgimRootCA.crt'` present